U.S. intelligence agencies say Russia likely behind hacking of government agencies

 The penetration of departments including Defense, State, Homeland Security, Treasury, and Commerce is already considered the worst known cyber-compromise at least since electronic dossiers on most Americans with security clearances were taken from the Office of Personnel Management five years ago.

+Officials briefed on the case said that the main target of the hackers appeared to be email.
+One said that no classified networks seem to have been breached and that fewer than 50 private companies had been fully compromised, a lower number than initially feared.

-The security company FireEye, which was itself breached, discovered the new round of attacks, many of which were traced to a tainted software update from SolarWinds, which makes widely used network-management programs.
+The security company FireEye Inc, which was itself breached, discovered the new round of attacks, many of which were traced to a tainted software update from SolarWinds Corp, which makes widely used network-management programs.

 It remains unknown how the hackers got deep inside SolarWinds’ production system as long as a year ago.
 Once there, they were able to slip “back doors” into two digitally signed updates of the company’s flagship Orion software.